BungHolem32/w2v_expenses_frontend/README.md

  6.paste this url inside your browser `http://localhost:8081`

- - if anything work right you should see expenses dashboard in action
+ If anything work right you should see expenses dashboard in action